 Lower Meramec Floodplain: Three record flood events have occurred within the Lower Meramec Basin since August 2015, and new record stages have been recorded on all river gages in the two million acre Meramec Basin.
 Damages in the Meramec River Basin are attributed to many factors including increased frequency of heavy rainfall and severe storms, geology, topography, land use changes, storm water runoff, and loss of wetlands and open space.
 Land use changes in the Lower Meramec floodplain and other flood-prone areas of the watershed has reduced flood storage.

-The development of a multi-jurisdictional floodplain management plan will identify findings and the specific action items (and their timing) for non-structural measures, practices, and policies to reduce loss of life, injuries, damages to property and facilities, public expenditures, and other adverse impacts associated with flooding.
+The multi-jurisdictional floodplain management plan identified specific action items (and their timing) for non-structural measures, practices, and policies to reduce loss of life, injuries, damages to property and facilities, public expenditures, and other adverse impacts associated with flooding.